suprith-s-reddy/node-acl/README.md

 # Fixed NODE ACL - Access Control Lists for Node
 This module provides a minimalistic ACL implementation inspired by Zend_ACL and NODE ACL([node_acl](https://github.com/optimalbits/node_acl)).

+This is a latest version with all the packages updated.
+The node compatibility of this page is improved to node 15 and above.

 When you develop a web site or application you will soon notice that sessions are not enough to protect all the available resources.
 Avoiding that malicious users access other users content proves a much more